 Rights must be understood and exercised in order to afford us any protection.
 That holds as true for privacy rights in the digital realm as it did in the analog era of the civil rights movement.

-Furthermore, scholars have a special interest in freedom of inquiry, germaine to all those working in the field of education.
+Furthermore, scholars have a special interest in freedom of inquiry, germane to all those working in the field of education.
 Educating on these issues is aligned with Xavier's mission, and it's vitally important that our faculty and staff understand what's at stake.

 Encryption and anonymity, today's leading vehicles for online security, provide individuals with a means to protect their privacy, empowering them to browse, read, develop and share opinions and information without interference and enabling journalists, civil society organizations, members of ethnic or religious groups, those persecuted because of their sexual orientation or gender identity, activists, scholars, artists and others to exercise the rights to freedom of opinion and expression.